jhein1892/py_music_automate/README.md

 # py_music_automate
-A script to automatically download the top 10 songs from a music website, and organize them into folders
+A script to automatically present and save the top 10 songs from spotify API recommendations list for each day